visgl/react-google-maps/docs/contributing.md

-The focus will be on providing an extensible library of **"low-level" abstractions** that can be used to implement known and unknown use-cases of the Google Maps API in a React application.
+The focus will be on providing an extensible library of **"low-level" abstractions** that can be used to implement known and unknown use-cases of the Google Maps JavaScript API in a React application.

 In a lot of cases – especially when a solution needs to have a lot of flexibility (implementing an Autocomplete component for example) and room